Bonnie, Illinois: History

 The first settlement in this area was Spring Garden, about four miles southeast of Bonnie.
 There were several springs in the area.
 Early in the 19th century, Uriah Compton walled them up and built a resort called "Compton's Springs".
 In 1848, the village of Spring Garden was platted next to the resort.
-Spring Garden grew rapidly, becoming the second largest settlement in the County, even having a high school by 1888.
+Spring Garden grew rapidly, becoming the second largest settlement in the county, even having a high school by 1888.
 In 1905, however, the Chicago and Eastern Illinois Railroad was built about three miles to the west.
 Spring Garden began a long decline as the business and population shifted to the rail depots at Bonnie and Ina.
 George Washington Hayes (1842–1927) donated some of the land originally making up Bonnie.

-The Bonnie Campground is located to the west of Bonnie.
-This campground has been the scene of large religious outdoor gatherings since late in the 19th century.